dreramirez91/FurEverHome/journals/Andres_Ramirez.md

 Day 8 - 7/12

 Yesterday, our team sorted through a number of bugs in the login and signup functions.
 Today we will be working through those bugs along with signout, and if there is any time, list dogs.
 No blockers.

+Day 9 - 7/12

+Yesterday, our team completed the login and signup functions and began the create dog form and list dog page.
+Today we will be working on those pages, along with rearranging our database to include email so that we can display contact information on the frontend.
+No blockers.